gamemanual0/gm0/source/docs/useful-resources.rst

 Libraries
 ^^^^^^^^^

-`Easy Open CV <https://github.com/OpenFTC/EasyOpenCV>`_ --- A straightforward way to use openCV on an FTC robot.
-With this library, you can go from a stock SDK to running a sample openCV OpMode, with either an internal or external camera, in just a few minutes!

 `FTC Dashboard <https://github.com/acmerobotics/ftc-dashboard>`_ --- FTC Dashboard is a websocket-based React dashboard designed for FTC.
 It is very useful for debugging, including features such as displaying and graphing telemetry live as well as tuning configuration variables in real-time while opmodes are running.

 `FTCLib <https://github.com/FTCLib/FTCLib>`_ --- A fairly comprehensive FTC library, notably providing a command-based programming paradigm and vision pipelines.

 `Road Runner <https://github.com/acmerobotics/road-runner>`_ --- Road Runner is a motion planning library.
 Designed primarily for autonomous robotic movement, it allows for complex path following and generation while maintaining control of velocity and acceleration.
 This enables bots to have more accurate and advanced path following capabilities.
-Also see `Learn Road Runner <https://www.learnroadrunner.com/>`_, a guide to setting up Road Runner.

 Electronics
 -----------